SungJJinKang/ForLoop_Compile_Time/README.md

 // Loop Job Functor must have non type template argument to get Loop Variable value at compile time
-// And type of non type template argument should equal to Template argument of ForLoop_CompileTime template<EnumTest enumValue>
+// And type of non type template argument should equal to Template argument of ForLoop_CompileTime
+// C++20 Will Template Lambda, then Yoy will not need this template<EnumTest enumValue>
 struct LoopJobFunctor
 {